» Dezrann corpus/developer documentation

 }

-Files should be referred by a URL (preferably to some git repository) or a stable external identifier.
-They can also be referred by a local path (relative to the corpus.json
+or a stable external identifier.
+They can also be referred by a local

-There can be optional settings
+There can be optional settings specific to Dezrann or

-specific to Dezrann or any other application.
+any other application.

-file can be split in several files, for example when the corpus
+The metadata/corpus.json file can be split in several

-are produced by another script.
+whereas the pieces are produced by another script.

 The /metadata directory contains several examples, such as: